avazqueznj/InspectionBrickWeb1/replit.md

 - **STM32 Device Upload Endpoint:** POST /api/device/inspections accepts BRICKINSPECTION EDI format from simple devices (no authentication required for device uploads)
 - **UUID-based Inspection IDs:** Devices generate UUIDs for inspections, not database auto-generation
 - **UTC Timestamp Storage:** All timestamps stored in UTC with timezone offset/DST metadata for accurate reconstruction
+- **Raw Data Storage:** All successful inspection uploads store the original raw BRICKINSPECTION EDI data in the inspections table for debugging and audit purposes
 - **Comprehensive Error Logging:** Failed uploads logged to upload_errors table with raw payload and full stack traces
 - **Device-Friendly Debugging:** HTTP responses include complete error stack traces for device integration troubleshooting
 - **Duplicate Detection:** Rejects duplicate inspection IDs with 409 Conflict status

 **Recent Improvements:**
+- **Raw Data Storage in Inspections:** Added `rawData` text column to inspections table to store original BRICKINSPECTION EDI data from device uploads for comprehensive debugging and audit trail (2025-11-12)
 - **EDI Layout Management System:** Inspection types can now be associated with one or more EDI layouts stored as large text blobs.
 Special "all layouts" logic: when no specific associations exist (empty junction table), the inspection type applies to ALL layouts automatically.
 This allows dynamic layout additions without remapping existing inspection types.
 - **Defects Page Smart Defaults:** Page loads with severity DESC sorting and status filter set to "open" for immediate focus on critical open issues.
 - **Severity Filter with Ranges:** New dropdown filter with color-coded severity ranges - Critical (≥75), High (50-74), Medium (25-49), Low (0-24).